 Q: Does this project have anything to do with the proposed “Planet Oasis”?

-A: No. The proposed Big Walnut Interchange predates the proposed Planet Oasis by about 20 years.
-The primary need for the Big Walnut Interchange is to serve existing southern Delaware County residents and businesses by improving access to the freeway network.
+A: No. The proposed Big Walnut Interchange predates the Planet Oasis proposal by about 20 years.
+The primary need for the Big Walnut Interchange is to serve existing southern Delaware County residents and businesses by improving access to the freeway network via the main east-west arterial roadway system in the area (Big Walnut Road and Lewis Center Road).

 Q: Where would the ramps to and from I-71 go, and what would the limits of work on the local road network be?

-A: The study is looking at three different conceptual locations for ramps to/from I-71.
-Ramp terminals (intersections on the local roads) could be located on Africa Road north of Big Walnut Road, Africa Road south of Big Walnut Road, or on Big Walnut Road.
-Until more detailed engineering and environmental investigations are done, we don’t yet know where the best location of the on/off ramps would be.
+A: The feasibility study has explored three different conceptual locations for ramps to/from I-71.
+Ramp terminals (intersections on the local roads) located on Africa Road north of Big Walnut Road, Africa Road south of Big Walnut Road, or on Big Walnut Road.

-The limits of work on the local road network are not known at this time; but the study area of the project extends along Lewis Center Road west to South Old State Road, and on Big Walnut Road east to State Route 3.
+The limits of work on the local road network are not known in detail at this time; but the study area of the project extends along Lewis Center Road west to South Old State Road, and on Big Walnut Road east to State Route 3.
 The north limit of the study area is Lewis Center Road (East), and the southern limit of the study area is Africa Road at I-71.
+It is likely that any local road improvements would be implemented in a phased manner as they are determined necessary based on traffic volumes.

 Q: How will this project be paid for?